SyedFaizulIslam/MachineLearningNotebooks/README.md

 Beside creating Machine Learning jupyter notebooks this repo also contains deplyment code the machine learning model files using flask api.

-app.py: This file shows an example of loading machine learning model .pkl file as a REST api app_tensorflow.py: This file shows an example of tensorflow/keras model as an api.
+app.py: This file shows an example of loading machine learning model .pkl file as a REST api

+app_tensorflowmodel.py: This file shows an example of tensorflow/keras model as a REST api.